ambyshframber/avc2/specification.md

 ### 5.2: Jumping

-At the end of every fetch-decode-execute cycle, the program counter MUST be incremented by 1.
-This means that if you wish to execute the byte at 0x0303 (for example), you will need to jump the processor to 0x0302.
+When jumping to an address, the next byte to be executed must be the byte at that address, not the next address.

 ### 5.3: Data structures